Dash-Lambda/Eso/README.md

     * indent: For curly-bracket languages, this flag controls whether transpilers neatly indent everything or don't indent at all.
     * log: Toggle detailed logging, which just means Eso will tell you what it's doing and when it's done.
     * pNull: Toggle whether or not to print the null character for P\'\' output.
+    * preludePar: The Prelude spec says the voices run simultaneously, this gives you the option between parallel and sequential.
     * printNum: Toggle whether or not to convert the character stream to integers.
 If true, the output is a list of the ASCII codes of the characters rather than the characters.
     * sHead: Toggle which end of the tape the head starts on for P\'\'.
 True means right.
     * time: Toggle whether or not to print how long a program took to run.